 In the 1891 edition many of the tempo observations were changed; cuts were made in the finale of Act II and in the Polonaise that opens the final act , and in Act III a chorus was replaced by the Ecossaise which Tchaikovsky had written the request of Ivan Vsevolozhsky in 1885.

-Tchaikovsky's autograph full score, which includes the piano part for his vocal-piano arrangement, is now preserved in the Glinka National Museum Consortium of Musical Culture in Moscow (ф.
-88, Nos.
-8а and 8б).
-This omits the additional Ecossaise (Act III, Nos.
+Tchaikovsky's autograph full score, which includes the piano part for his vocal-piano reduction, is now preserved in the Russian National Museum of Music in Moscow in two volumes, containing the Introduction and Act I (ф.
+88, No. 8а) [view] and Acts II and III (ф.
+88, No.8б) [view].
+The latter omits the additional Ecossaise (Act III, Nos.
 20 and 21), the autograph of which is held at the Central Music Library of the Mariinsky Theatre in Saint Petersburg (VII.1.4.154).

 For the Russian dance in Act I — 'Across the Little Bridge' (Уж как по мосту-мосточку) — Tchaikovsky used the folk-song 'Twine Round, Little Cabbage' (Вейся, не вейся, капустка).
 There is good reason to suppose that the composer borrowed this song from a collection of folk-songs written down by S. N. Rachinskaya, a relative of Sergey Rachinsky.
 In December 1875, Sergey Rachinsky brought these songs with him to show them to Tchaikovsky.
 In a letter of 18/30 December 1875 the composer asked him for permission to take them abroad with him, as he set off from Moscow on 20 December 1875/1 January 1876 .